grace-/opencv-3.0.0-cvpr/README.md

 ````

 ### OpenFabMap sample
-Three important binaries to get live_fabmap working.
+There are three important binaries to get live_fabmap working.
 Samples for running each of them are given below in sequence.
 To know the meaning of the parameters, say ./binary --help
 For eg. ./build_vocab_tree --help
 In general, for both build_vocab_tree and build_training_map more images the better.
 Vocabulary should have enough